DaXcess/RepoXR-Placeholder/README.md

 The first thing the beta made more difficult was the fact that there's now multiple places in the game where a keyboard is required, for example to create a lobby you need to fill in a password (or leave it empty), and to search for lobbies, and probably more stuff as well.
 I already needed to add a keyboard into the game anyways, but this now needed to be fast tracked since you otherwise were not able to create a private lobby (as the UI for it was also invisible to begin with).

 Another feature, overcharge, seems to work perfectly already, which is nice!
-I am most likely going to move the overchange UI to a different spot, but otherwise this needed no changes in VR at all!
+I am most likely going to move the overcharge UI to a different spot, but otherwise this needed no changes in VR at all!

 **Player Stats**